top of page

 Here was both road and inn,”

-ET during his life got to know a number of forests well.
-His two years of military training before going to France was spent in, or in sight of, Epping Forest.
+ET got to know a number of forests well over his 20 years of adulthood.
+His two years of military training before going to France were spent in, or in sight of, Epping Forest.
 He had explored the length and breadth of Ashdown Forest when staying at Selsfield House in the winter of 1913.
 From the top of the Hangers at his home in Steep he could see the sandy heathland of Woolmer Forest and he had gone on longer expeditions over the other side of the downs to Bere Forest in Hampshire and the New Forest.
 He had also passed through other forests on his travels but one especially stood out in his memory: Savernake Forest.

 He visited Savernake on a number of occasions from when he was young.
 Perhaps most memorably, just out of school in April 1895 with a summer ahead of him, he set out on foot from London to Marlborough Forest (or Savernake).
 According to the note in The Woodland Life of 15th - 17th April, he took three days to get there, staying at inns and cottages on the way.
 He went via Hungerford (where he noted snipe in the water-meadows).
 From Marlborough Forest he travelled to Swindon where he spent the rest of the spring and summer, based at his grandmother’s house, exploring Wiltshire.